différents types de vitiligo

 The different types of vitiligo

-Vitiligo is a skin disease that results in the appearance of white patches due to the disappearance of melanocytes, the cells responsible for skin pigmentation.
-This condition affects approximately 0.5 to 2% of the world's population, regardless of age, sex, or origin.
+Vitiligo is a skin condition characterized by the appearance of depigmented areas due to the disappearance of melanocytes, the cells responsible for melanin production.
+This loss of pigmentation results in white areas on the skin.
+Vitiligo affects approximately 0.5 to 2% of the world's population, regardless of age, gender, or ethnicity.

 Generalized (non-segmental) vitiligo